What does a boot camp session consist of?

 Who is boot camp training suitable for?

-Boot camp training is suitable for novice exercisers and fitness enthusiasts alike, because individuals will be allowed to work at their own personal level and intensity.
+Boot camp sessions are intense however, they are suitable for novice exercisers and fitness enthusiasts alike, because individuals will be allowed to work at their own personal level and intensity.
 Some sessions will also be specifically designed to introduce people to the boot camp concept.
+Expect to sweat during a boot camp session and make sure you push yourself - whatever your ability - to get the most out of the training.

 Where can I experience boot camp training?